-- 2.6 Non-Executive Councillors are expected to be active participants of Council, including: regularly attending meetings, speaking during meetings, engaging in and leading projects and campaigns, sitting on Committees, and liaising with the membership of their respective student group. - 2.7 Non-Executive Councillors shall report on the work done in their bi-weekly work report to be compiled by the VP Finance & Services. - 2.8 Non-Executive Councillors are not required to completed semester reports and exit reports.
+- 2.6 Non-Executive Councillors are expected to be active participants of Council, including: regularly attending meetings, speaking during meetings, engaging in and leading projects and campaigns, sitting on a standing Committee, and liaising with the membership of their respective student group. - 2.7 Non-Executive Councillors shall report on the work done in their semi-monthly work report to be compiled by the VP Finance & Services.

+2.8 Non-Executive Councillors are not required to complete semester reports and exit reports.

-Biweekly Work Reports
+Semi-monthly Work Reports

-- 2.7 Biweekly work reports should include: - (a) all meetings attended during that pay period - (b) all projects/events that the Executive Officer worked on during that pay period
+- 2.9 Semi-monthly work reports should include: - (a) all meetings attended during that pay period

+(b) all projects/events that the Non-Executive Councillor worked on during that pay period

-(c) a summary of all Committee work for all Committees the Executive Officer Chairs that was completed during that pay period
+(c) a summary of all Committee work for all Committees the Non-Executive Councillor Chairs that was completed during that pay period

-(d) the amount of time spent attending meetings, working on projects/events, and any other time spent fulfilling their job as an Executive Officer
+(d) the amount of time spent attending meetings, working on projects/events, and any other time spent fulfilling their job as a Non-Executive Councillor

-- 2.8 Biweekly work reports are due the day after a semi-monthly stipend payment is made. - 2.9 The VP Finance & Services shall be responsible for:
+2.10 Semi-monthly work reports are due the day after a semi-monthly stipend payment is made.

+2.11 The VP Finance & Services shall be responsible for: